eveningkid/react-native-popable/README.md

 #### strictPosition

 If the popover should be placed on the opposite side when it doesn't fit at the given position.
 If a popover is on the left of the screen and its position is left, the position will be turned to right by default.
-If `strictPosition` is `false`, the popover will remain on the left. **Defaults to `false`.**
+If `strictPosition` is `true`, the popover will remain on the left. **Defaults to `false`.**

 ```jsx
 <Popable strictPosition={true} position="left">